 Yellow Perch: low abundance, small size.

 The boat launch is located within the Rice Creek Chain of Lakes Regional Park Reserve operated by Anoka County.
-There is a fee to enter the park, but not to use the boat launch.
+There is a fee to enter the park.